 National Security Studies

-Security Studies (NSS), led by Director Bill Smullen, is a premier professional development program for senior civilian and military executives in both the public and private sectors.
+Security Studies (NSS) is a premier professional development program for senior civilian and military executives in both the public and private sectors.
 The Maxwell School of Syracuse University has provided this program

 to participants since 1996 with a concentration on developing their management, leadership, and decision-making competencies.
 This is done in the form of a two-week management course conducted each spring at Syracuse University.
 The course is for